 Unusual Options Activity Insight: Nokia

-Shares of Nokia (NYSE:NOK) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $5.49.
+On Wednesday, shares of Nokia (NYSE:NOK) saw unusual options activity.
+After the option alert, the stock price moved up to $5.91.

 - Option Type: TRADE